-When staring with test automation, one might notice the endless possibilities to choose from: different approaches, techniques, frameworks, tools and of course ways of code writing.
+When starting with automation testing, one might notice the endless possibilities to choose from: different approaches, techniques, frameworks, tools and of course ways of code writing.
 At times, such variety could turn the process into a problem instead of a solution.
-In order to avoid this and to keep automation testing as simple as it can be, here are 14 eye opening test automation best practices to follow out of my own personal experience (the first 5 are generic test automation best practices for UI, API or any other kind of test automation, the rest 9 test automation best practices, you can apply in UI automation).
+In order to avoid this and to keep automation testing as simple as it can be, here are 14 eye-opening test automation best practices to follow out of my own personal experience (the first 5 are generic test automation best practices for UI, API or any other kind of test automation, and the rest are 9 test automation best practices, you can apply in UI automation).

-5 Generic Test Automation Best Practices for UI, API or Any Other Kind of Test Automation:
+- Generic Test Automation Best Practices for UI, API or any other kind of test automation

 - All Test classes should have the same name of the class that will be checked followed by the “test” word.

 - All Test classes should be saved inside a folder called “test” and it MUST be a kind of mirror of the source folder, meaning it will follow the same structure of the main project folder, but it will only contain tests; For example:

 - Main source folder = Project A > Sanity > src > main > java

 - Main test folder = Project A > Sanity > src > test > java

 - Any kind of setup should be done by the @Before method, or some similar annotations.
 So the framework being used will know these actions need to be executed before performing the automated tests.

 - Information examples: type of browser, which URL should be opened, which timeout should be respected, should the browser be maximized or not and so on.